 To make these awesome Spaghetti Squash Fritters you are going to need to precook the spaghetti squash.
-I cut a medium squash in half, removed the seeds and placed it in the Instant Pot for 7 minutes.
+I cut a medium squash in half, removed the seeds and placed it in the Instant Pot.
+See my Instant Pot Spaghetti Squash for quick instructions on how to cook your squash in the Instant Pot.
 Once the timer went off, I let it release pressure and then removed the squash with a large spoon.
 You will know it is done because the squash flesh is easily punctured and if you scratch the fork along the squash it begins to separate into strands that look like spaghetti.
 You will want to scrape the entire squash out and into a bowl.

 Spaghetti Squash Fritters are crunchy on the outside and tender in the middle.
 They are low carb and can easily replace potato fritters on your low carb menu!

 Once you have placed the squash strands into a bowl, you can add your remaining ingredients.
 I like to add granulated onion (you can use finely chopped onion if you prefer), granulated garlic, salt and pepper.
 I also add eggs for a binder and a little Otto’s Cassava flour so my family members with gluten intolerance can enjoy these as well.
 Parmesan cheese is a given and I like to add half ground parmesan and half shredded.
 This time I also added 2 tablespoons of melted Bacon Up to the mixture for an added smoky, bacon flavor.